tikv/website/content/docs/5.1/develop/clients/introduction.md

 | Transactional | A higher-level key-value API that provides ACID semantics.                            | Multiple keys | Your application requires distributed transactions.                              |

 {{< warning >}}
-It is **not recommended or supported** to use both the raw and transactional APIs on the same keyspace.
+It is **not supported** to use both the raw and transactional APIs on the same keyspace.
 {{< /warning >}}

 TiKV has clients for a number of languages: